TUKWILA’S SHORELINES – THE GREEN/DUWAMISH RIVER

 In response to State and Federal requirements, Tukwila has adopted two policy documents related to the river – the Shoreline Master Program and land use policies in the City’s Comprehensive Plan.
 To carry out these policies, zoning regulations have been adopted.
 Most development within 200 feet of the shoreline requires a Shoreline Substantial Development Permit.
 The City’s shoreline development regulations balance economic and residential development with enhancement and stewardship of the ecological functions of the river.

 SHORELINE MASTER PROGRAM PERIODIC UPDATE

 The state Shoreline Management Act requires that counties, cities, and towns periodically review and, if necessary, update their Shoreline Master Program (SMP) every eight years.
-The City of Tukwila’s update is starting this fall and will be complete in 2019.
+The City of Tukwila’s update started in the fall of 2018 and will be complete in 2019.
 More information is available on the state Department of Ecology website.

 - Periodic Update FAQs

 - TMC 18.44 Shoreline Management – Public Review Draft 3-1-19 Strikeout

 - TMC 18.45 Critical Areas Ordinance – Public Review Draft 3-14-19 Strikeout

 - Summary of Key Revisions to TMC 18.45 Critical Areas Ordinance